n-claes/legolas/docs/getting-started/installation.md

 ## Post-processing
 The post-processing framework Pylbo has a few standard dependencies, all of which will be automatically installed if you choose the Pylbo package install (see [below](/getting-started/installation/#installing-as-a-package)).
-- Python v3.7+
+- Python v3.8+
 - [Numpy](https://numpy.org), for obvious reasons.
 - [Matplotlib](https://matplotlib.org) v3.4+, for plotting.
 - [f90nml](https://f90nml.readthedocs.io/en/latest/), to handle reading and writing of Fortran namelists.
 - [tqdm](https://tqdm.github.io), used for progress bars.
 - [psutil](https://psutil.readthedocs.io/en/latest/), for management of multiprocessing resources during parallel runs.
 - [packaging](https://packaging.pypa.io/en/stable/), for handling datfile version control.
-- [sympy](https://www.sympy.org/en/index.html), to offer a convenient way of user module configuration.
+- [sympy](https://www.sympy.org/en/index.html), to offer a Python framework for user module configuration.
 - [scipy](https://scipy.org), for interacting with Fortran code.

 You can alternatively install these manually using